Real Estate (band): Mondanile's departure and In Mind (2016–2019)

 On November 16, 2017, it was reported that Real Estate would be contributing original songs for the upcoming romantic comedy Plus One starring Jack Quaid and Maya Erskine.

-The Main Thing and Half a Human (2020-present)
+The Main Thing and Half a Human (2020–2021)

 On January 15, 2020, the band announced their fifth studio album, The Main Thing, which was released on February 28, 2020.
 Alongside the announcement was the release of the album's first single, "Paper Cup", featuring Amelia Meath of Sylvan Esso.
 The single was also accompanied by a music video.
 The Main Thing was recorded with childhood friend and producer Kevin McMahon.

 On August 4, 2020, Real Estate announced that Jackson Pollis was taking time out from the band to pursue other interests, with Sammi Niss replacing Pollis as the band’s live drummer.

 In April 2021, the band released an EP, Half a Human, composed of songs that the band had worked on during The Main Things recording sessions but were later completed during the COVID-19 pandemic.

+Daniel and Lynch's departure (2023–present)

+The band released its sixth studio album, Daniel, on February 23, 2024.
+The album was produced by Daniel Tashian, and was the band's first to feature drummer Sammi Niss.
+The following year, the band released The Wee Small Hours: B-Sides and Other Detritus 2011-2025, a collection of b-sides and rarities.

+On July 14, 2025, Real Estate announced a "the eleven year and seven month anniversary tour" of Atlas which was scheduled to begin on September 10.
+On August 23 guitarist Julian Lynch announced his departure from Real Estate with his last shows being the band's upcoming dates on Tennis's farewell tour prior to the Atlas anniversary tour.
+For the Atlas anniversary tour, the band recruited James Richardson to replace Lynch on guitar.